openscope/openscope/documentation/airport-guides/eggw.md

 ### About the London Terminal Manoeuvring Area
-The London TMA is the airspace surrounding much of London's main airports of Heathrow, Stansted, Luton, City and Southend.
+The London TMA is the airspace surrounding much of London's major airports of Heathrow, Gatwick, Stansted, Luton, City and Southend.
 The London TMA is operated by NATS, the main Air Navigation Service Provider in the UK.
 The area is controlled from Swanwick; a small town located near Nottingham in the North of England.

 The LTMA is part of the London Terminal Control Centre, which handles traffic below FL245 flying to and from any of London's airports.